-Tenby has excellent facilities, including two Information Centres, pubs, cafes, hotels, B&B's, shops, a supermarket and a railway station (about 10 minutes walk).
+Tenby has excellent facilities, including a Tourist Information Centre, pubs, cafes, hotels, B&B's, shops, a supermarket and a railway station (about 10 minutes walk).